sarah829/pabc-email-automation/README.md

 <b>Rank Emails:</b> Automates email sending for members who achieve certain new ranks each month.
 It is used to advertise
 the mentor/mentee program.

+*Note:* The "active" functions are currently commented out to avoid accidental use.
+Un-comment them out in `rank_emails.py` to use.

 ---

 ### Configuration